Techsupport254/tabitha-project/tabitha-proposal.md

 The data collected addressed the core research objectives and user needs.
 It formed the basis for defining system requirements, ensuring alignment with user expectations and system goals.
 3.5 Data Analysis
-Data collected from the pharmacy’s existing manual records was analyzed using statistical tools like Microsoft Excel.
+Data collected from the pharmacy's existing manual records was analyzed using statistical tools like Microsoft Excel.
 The analysis revealed trends such as frequent medication shortages, delays in retrieving patient prescription history, and inaccuracies in monthly financial reconciliations.
 These findings informed the design of the AI system, specifically the need for predictive disease diagnosis and intelligent data retrieval functionalities.
 The data collected from various tools was systematically analyzed using Microsoft Excel.
 To facilitate clear interpretation and insight extraction, results were visualized through different graphical formats:
 • Pie Charts were used to represent user preferences, providing a quick overview of distribution and proportions across different options.